slamice/wri/hipsters/chapter08.md

 "You're a liar."

-"You're a cute liar.
-Where's your boyfriend?"
+"_You're_ a cute liar.
+Where's _your_ boyfriend?"
 Wherever is convenient.

 "...
 What do you do again?"

 "I don't know didn't I told you twice already."

+Stomach pangs of guilt rapped against its walls, with a crowbar or something.
+They were thick, heavy and empty.
+They piled up in there and stuck, but I tried to use them to my advantage and had them try to fuel my intentions.

+We were half asleep though, and after we kissed I gave her a fake number which she lazily swore she'd remember and didn't look back.

-I wiped at my face and brow with a napkin to get the perfume out.
+Home, I wiped at my face and brow with a napkin to get the perfume out.
+When I came home I went directly to the shower.
+Renee was on the bed, topless eating pretzels.
+She asked me how it was and I said great, and she barely did the laundry so she never knew.